Get Help Today. (800) 516-4357

 • Cellulitis and abscesses

-Some risks associated with snorting oxycodone include:[3]
+Some risks associated with snorting oxycodone include the following:[3]

 • Nosebleeds